 Coordination with RBCs is described in the recently approved RBM SD.

 The Chairman of the NRBMC is to issue a letter which clarifies coordination and cooperation mechanisms.

-Stung Sen river basin committee is informally formed and will be legalized after relevant sub-decree is approved by COM which is expected in Q1 of 2015.
+Stung Sen river basin committee is informally formed and will soon be legalized following the recent approval of the RBM sub-decree.

-The committee in the other basin, Stung Sen River Basin, is also established informally.
+The committee in other basin, Stung Sreng River Basin, is also established informally.
 The first meeting of SSRBC was held in December 2014.

-Training plan has been adopted.
-120 student, including 30% women, have been enrolled in four batchs starting from Sep 2011.
-The target of 100 students annually was over ambitious and was revised later on to 30 per year.
+Traning plan has been adopted.
+120 students, including 30% women, have been enrolled in four batchs starting from Sep 2011 in ITC for Bachelor degree in water resources engineering .

-Eleven Farmer Water User Communities (FWUCs) will be formulated, four in three CSPs and seven in NCSPs.
-FWUC formation in the CSPs is 57% complete while the formation of other seven FWUCs in NCSPs is 23% complete. (ii) Continuing assistance to FWUCs in previous ADB projects includes initial operations budget and on-demand technical support.
-Implementation progress of these activities is approximately 60%.
+Eleven Farmer Water User Communities (FWUCs) were to be formed, four in three core subprojects and seven in non-core subprojects.
+FWUC formation in the core subprojecs is 80% complete while the formation of other seven FWUCs in NCSPs is 30% complete. (ii) Continuing assistance to FWUCs includes initial operations budget and on-demand technical support.
+Implementation progress of these activities is approximately 70%.

 FWUC trainings are being undertaken.
-30% of beneficiaries to be women are likely achieved.
+Target of 30% of beneficiaries to be women is likely to be achieved.